tomgrek/hackathon-skeleton/README.md

 [View a demo](https://twitter-clone-react.exploitip.com) of a simple Twitter-alike made with this skeleton, and [view the source](https://github.com/tomgrek/twitter-clone-react).

 You need basic Linux, HTML and JS knowledge to get the most out of this guide and the repo as a whole.
 If you follow the guide and apply some trial and error, you might gain that knowledge.
-I try my best to explain jargon when it crops up.
+I try my best to explain jargon when it crops up and am not afraid to oversimplify.

 # What's in it?